ChrisOsbornePowley/mini-moods/README.md

 # Mini Moods

+Hi!
 Mini Moods is a simple Next.js app for tracking daily moods.
 Each day (or multiple times a day), you can enter an emoji and an optional comment to record how you're feeling.
 Your entries are stored locally in a SQLite database using Prisma ORM, and you can view a history of your moods over time.

 ## Features

-- Add a mood entry with an emoji and optional comment
-- View a history of your mood entries
 - Built with Next.js, TypeScript, Prisma, and SQLite
 - Auth with Clerk
-- CSS modules for styling
+- CSS Modules for styling
+- Create, update, and delete individual mood entries using client-side components hitting API routes, with an optional comment
+- View a paginated history of your mood entries using server-side components

 ## Getting Started